FozunSChoolaccount/Web-Ability-Webcopier/README.md

 # Web-Ability-Webcopier
-Cool little exploit im devving on freetime. specifically targetted to children who want to bypass the schools filter.
+Excellent little exploit I'm developing for freetime. it is specifically targeted to children who want to bypass the school's filter.
+Use carefully.
+I'm not responsible for your consequences.